Back to Blog

 TreatmentNovember 1, 2024

-Heat Treatment vs. Chemical Treatment: Effectiveness Comparison
+Heat Treatment vs. Chemical Treatment: Which Is Better?

 By Midwest Bed Bug Services

-Chemical treatment involves applying pesticides to areas where bed bugs hide, including sprays, dusts, and other formulations.
-Chemical treatment typically requires multiple applications over 3-4 weeks or longer.
-Research shows chemical treatments achieve 60-70% elimination rates, often requiring multiple follow-up treatments.
+Chemical treatment involves applying pesticides to areas where bed bugs hide.
+This may include sprays, dusts, and other formulations.
+Chemical treatment usually requires multiple visits over several weeks.

 Effectiveness on Eggs